sahilmp/Quantum_Software_tutorial/README.md

 - **Initial structure and outline:** I used Claude (Anthropic) to help scaffold the overall tutorial structure — the section order, the table layout for qubit comparisons and the VQE algorithm flowchart ASCII art.
 These were then reviewed and edited.
 - **Code comments:** Some of the inline code comments were drafted with AI assistance, then checked against the PennyLane documentation and corrected where needed.
 - **Fixing LaTeX/math notation:** AI was used to format a few of the equation blocks (Schrödinger equation, variational principle) consistently.
-- **Plotting and debugging the code:** I used AI(claude) to help me with few errors I was facing(both syntctical and logical) while writing the code.
-I also used Claude to help me with plotting the graphs so that they look attractive enough to the viewers.
+- **Plotting and debugging the code:** I used AI (Claude) to help me with a few errors I was facing (both syntactical and logical) while writing the code.
+I also used Claude to help me with plotting the graphs so that they look attractive enough to viewers.
+- **README update:** Claude was used to update this README to match the actual notebook outputs after code revisions.

 **What AI did NOT do:**
 - The code itself was written and run by me.
 All notebook outputs are real — they came from executing the cells on my machine.